express-rate-limit/express-rate-limit/readme.md

 #### API Rate Limit Enforcement

-You likely want to switch to a different [store](#store).
-As a performance optimization, the default `MemoryStore` uses a global time window, so if your limit is 10 requests per minute, a single user might be able to get an initial burst of up to 20 requests in a row if they happen to get the first 10 in at the end of one minute and the next 10 in at the start of the next minute.
-(After the initial burst, they will be limited to the expected 10 requests per minute.)
-All other stores use per-user time windows, so a user will get exactly 10 requests regardless.

-Additionally, if you have multiple servers or processes (for example, with the [node:cluster](https://nodejs.org/api/cluster.html) module), you'll likely want to use an external data store to syhcnronize hits ([redis](https://npmjs.com/package/rate-limit-redis), [memcached](https://npmjs.org/package/rate-limit-memcached), [etc.](#store)) This will guarentee the expected result even if some requests get handled by different servers/processes.
+You may want to switch to a different [store](#store), especially if you have multiple servers or processes (for example, with the [node:cluster](https://nodejs.org/api/cluster.html) module).
+Using an external data store to syhcnronize hits ([redis](https://npmjs.com/package/rate-limit-redis), [memcached](https://npmjs.org/package/rate-limit-memcached), [etc.](#store)) guarentees the expected result even if some requests get handled by different servers/processes or a server is restarted.

 ### Alternate Rate Limiters